 Surface Lifts (Magic Carpet and Sunkid Lifts)

 The Magic Carpet and SunKid are surface lifts... a way to get back to the top of the mountain without having to ride the chairlift.
 Think of it as a moving sidewalk for the snow.
 Your feet never have to leave the ground.
 These lifts allow you to ski or snowboard to the bottom of the Snowbird Trail, where you'll then scoot onto the conveyor and it will take you back to the top.
-Ski Big Bear has 3 surface lifts.
+Ski Big Bear has 3 surface lifts which are available at a reduced rate for beginners.

 What about your feet?
 It is advisable to wear one pair of socks.
 Toes tend to stay warmer when they have the ability to move around.
 Wearing multiple pairs of socks tend to limit movement and in turn cause your toes to feel very cold.
 If your socks become wet, change to dry socks as soon as possible.
-Socks are available at ski shops that help to wick moisture away while keeping feet toasty warm.
+Socks are available at ski shops including the one at Ski Big Bear that help to wick moisture away while keeping feet toasty warm.

 Gloves or Mittens?
 Usually this is a matter of preference.
-If deciding for small children, mittens will generally keep your hands warmer than gloves.
+Mittens will generally keep your hands warmer than gloves.

 Goggles and sunglasses are a must when skiing or snowboarding.
 The reflective snow may cause UV rays to burn unprotected eyes.
 Even if it doesn't seem very bright outside, take precautions to protect your eyes.